How Does Artificial Intelligence Influence Conflict?

 Moreover, advocates claim that LAWS are necessary for defense because other countries are developing them.
 The U.S. military, for instance, notes AI advances in China and Russia as partial motivation for pursuing AI technology.
 Proponents also contend that banning LAWS could inhibit AI research more broadly, limiting the development of new technologies that could help civilians and society at large.

 Finally, advocates maintain that AI weaponry can be developed ethically.
-To this end, the U.S. Department of Defense and the North Atlantic Treaty Organization have recently created principles they say will facilitate such responsible development, such as mandating robust accountability and oversight processes and consciously addressing race, gender, and other biases in AI programming.
+To that end, the U.S. Department of Defense and the North Atlantic Treaty Organization have recently created principles they say will facilitate such responsible development, such as mandating robust accountability and oversight processes and consciously addressing race, gender, and other biases in AI programming.

 What is the state of AI in combat?